wbsumners96/wind-turbines/meeting_notes.md

 - What's the difference between the ARD data and CAU data?
 - Where is the wind farm?
     - Can we visit it? 😇
+- Is there a disadvantage to using all non-target turbines as references?